 In situ water quality monitoring (salinity, temperature, current velocity and direction) will be conducted using the equipment listed in Section 3.6.1 and following the testing protocols detailed in Section 3.6.2.
-In order to ensure the reliability and quality of the data, the measuring instrument will be calibrated prior to each sampling cruise and the probe of the measuring instrument will be maintained at a suitable distance from the seabed to avoid re-suspension of bottom sediments from skewing the results.
+In order to ensure the reliability and quality of the data, the measuring instrument will be calibrated regularly and the probe of the measuring instrument will be maintained at a suitable distance from the seabed to avoid re-suspension of bottom sediments from skewing the results.

 Water quality profiling will be conducted continuously for a one-hour period from a fixed point.
 After deployment, the probe of the measuring equipment will be allowed to equilibrate with the surrounding seawater for approximately 30 seconds.
-Subsequently, average readings will be taken every few seconds to minimise sampling noise arising from the sensitivity of the equipment.
+At each monitoring depth, the average from several readings within the space of a few seconds will be taken to minimise sampling noise arising from the sensitivity of the equipment.

 In addition to in situ water quality monitoring, water samples will be collected in a water sampler.
 Samples will be stored in sealed sampling bottles and chilled, and on completion of the survey will be transported to the laboratory for immediate analysis.
-Samples not for immediate analysis will be stored at 4 ± 2 °C.
+Samples not for immediate analysis will be stored at $4 \pm 2$ °C.